erroronline1/caro/readme.md

 The identifier is always a QR-code with additional readable content that will appear on any export of identifiable records.
 To improve workflow identifier labels can be generated to mark product components, exported forms, etc. By scanning the QR-code errors and mix-ups are unlikely.
 The identifier can also be used to import data from other records in case of comprehensive cases in different organizational units.

 Checking for completeness of form bundles can be applied on display of a record summary.

+Records can be marked as closed to disappear from the records overwiew and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword, name or identifier.
+On contributing the closed state is revoked by default.

 ```mermaid
 graph TD;